 IMHO, Austrian Airlines has its meal service down to an art.
-The food comes from DO & CO, a catering company that has upscale a restaurants and cafés in cities like Vienna, London and New York.
+The food comes from DO & CO, a catering company with upscale restaurants and cafés in cities like Vienna, London, and New York.

-The crew offers selection of starters, entrees and desserts through the cabin, so for each course, you can always choose what you want.
+The crew offers a selection of starters, entrees, and desserts through the cabin, so you can always choose what you want for each course.

 Lunch was served after takeoff, and I choose the following items from the menu:

-Also: Austrian chocolate cake, oven fresh bread selection, and freshly brewed coffee or tea.
+- Austrian chocolate cake, oven-fresh bread selection, and freshly brewed coffee or tea

 A walk-up snack bar was also set up in the galley between the two Business Class cabins.